Wilenty/VisualC-redist-installers-Demos/Basic Runtime Libraries [LC] with EXTERNAL DEMO 2022-06-23/ReadME.md

 Link to the support page: https://www.patreon.com/posts/50542367

-or please supprt me with this same amount on Ko-Fi.
+or please support me with this same amount on Ko-Fi.